 Tips and Tricks for Lab Efficiency

 The content of this post first existed as a three part series published throughout June and July 2020.
 At that time, we spoke to our experts about their tips and tricks for lab efficiency.

-They were put together at a time when many laboratories were shut down and reflecting on the organisational habits they want to adopt, adapt or abolish altogether.
+The COVID19 pandemic meant many laboratories were shut down and reflecting on the organisational habits they want to adopt, adapt or abolish altogether.